Connect with others who understand.

 Turkey Tail

-If you’ve ever seen a mushroom growing on a dead log, you may be familiar with the appearance of turkey tail mushrooms.
+If you’ve ever seen a mushroom growing on a dead log, you may be familiar with turkey tail mushrooms.
 They got their name because they have brown rings and grow horizontally out from logs, fanning like the feathers of a turkey tail.
-There are many mushrooms that grow this way, so it can be difficult to identify the turkey tail without special tests.
+However, lots of mushrooms grow this way.
+Without testing, it’s hard to know exactly what type of mushroom you’re looking at in the wild.

 Lion’s Mane